HarveySheppard/yProjects/emailTemplates/README.md

 First, install the Quicktext plugin for Thunderbird.
 To do that, open Thunderbird add-on menu.
 Search Quicktext and install the plugin.
 You will then find a Quicktext entry in the Tools menu.

 Open Quicktext and add a group called firstTemplate.
 Then add an entry to that group.
-In the editor, add some HTML code in the text editor (you could use one of the templates provided in this repo for example).
+In the editor, add some HTML code in the text editor (you could use one of the templates provided in this repo for example[^1]).
 And you're done!!!

 A new button will appear from now on when you write an email.
 Simply click it and Quicktext will add the HTML code to the email.